In Kubernetes, there are four distinct types of networking requirements that need to be addressed.

-Users can also view the CNI resources operational on the Rafay MKS cluster using kubeCTL by issuing the following command.
+Users can also view the CNI resources operational on the Upstream Kubernetes cluster using kubeCTL by issuing the following command.

 kubectl -n kube-system get po --selector=k8s-app=canal

-Users can also view the CNI resources using Rafay's browser based, integrated KubeCTL shell in the Rafay Console.
+Users can also view the CNI resources using the browser based, integrated KubeCTL shell in the Web Console.
 An illustrative screenshot shown below.

 Flannel is a popular and reliable CNI plugin.
 It is also one of the most mature examples of networking fabric for container orchestration systems.
 It is intended to allow for better inter-container and inter-host networking.